Cladding is the exterior of your timber building.

-This timber is planed to allow smooth panels which join with ease, giving the build a neater finish.
+Timber is planed to allow smooth panels which join with ease.
+This result in the build having a neat, tight finish.

 Pro’s of tongue and groove

-- Tongue and groove is favoured for its strength and durability because of its interlocking system it is more likely to remain straight and square over time.
+- Tongue and groove is our favourite for its strength and durability because of its interlocking system.
+It is also the most likely to remain straight and square over time.

 - The tongue and groove weatherboard profile above is ideal for running water readily off the panel.

 - This option comes in several thicknesses the thinner the board the less durability.

 - Tongue and Groove weatherboard is clean and dressed, which means it will most definitely cost more.

 Cladding Thickness – What you need to know